django-fluent/django-fluent-contents/docs/plugins/oembeditem.rst

 ===========================

-The `oembeditem` plugin allows inserting an embedded online content in the page, such as a YouTube video, Slideshare presentation, Twitter status, Flickr photo, etc..
+The `oembeditem` plugin allows inserting an embedded online content in the page, such as a YouTube video, SlideShare presentation, Twitter status, Flickr photo, etc..

   .. image:: /images/plugins/oembeditem-admin.*
      :width: 957px